Sign in

 5. Mineral Wool (Rock Wool) Insulation

-Mineral wool insulation is made from spun rock and offers excellent soundproofing qualities along with thermal resistance.
-Insulation specialist Laura Jenkins comments, "Its fire-resistant properties make it a fantastic choice for industrial applications as well as residential buildings.”
+This insulation type, made from spun rock, offers excellent soundproofing alongside thermal resistance.
+Insulation specialist Laura Jenkins highlights that “Its fire-retardant characteristics render it a superb option for both industrial and residential settings.”

 6. Polystyrene Insulation